U.S. Super-Regional Championships Sponsored by Rockwell Collins

-Teams will advance from Qualifying Tournaments (or meets/leagues depending on the region) to the state or regional Championship Tournament associated with those events.
-That Championship Tournament will advance Teams to a specified Super-Regional Tournament.
+Teams advance from Qualifying Tournaments (or meets/leagues depending on the region) to the state or regional Championship Tournament associated with those events.
+That Championship Tournament advances Teams to a specified Super-Regional Tournament.

 Can I pick which Super-Regional I want to attend once I qualify?

-No. Each Championship will advance teams to a specified Super-Regional.
+No. Each Championship advances teams to a specified Super-Regional.
 It does not matter where your team is located; advancement to specific Super-Regional tournaments is through designated Championship events.